netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 --- abstract

-NETCONF clients and servers often need to have a synchronized view of the server's configuration data stores.
-The volume of configuration data in a server may be very large, while data store changes typically are small when observed at typical client resynchronization intervals.
+NETCONF clients and servers often need to have a synchronized view of the server's configuration datastores.
+The volume of configuration data in a server may be very large, while datastore changes typically are small when observed at typical client resynchronization intervals.

-Rereading the entire data store and analyzing the response for changes is inefficient for synchronization.
+Rereading the entire datastore and analyzing the response for changes is inefficient for synchronization.
 This document specifies a NETCONF extension that allows clients and servers to keep synchronized with a much smaller data exchange and without any